City Pacific First Mortgage Class Action

 A pre-trial timetable was put in place by Justice Jacobson at

-the directions hearing on 5 September 2013, for the pre-trial steps
+the directions hearing on 5 September 2013, setting out the

 Since replacing City Pacific Ltd as the responsible entity of